datawire/ambassador-docs/docs/edge-stack/1.12/howtos/consul.md

 [Consul](https://www.consul.io) is a widely used service mesh.
 You can use Consul with Ambassador Edge Stack, as it natively supports Consul for service discovery and end-to-end TLS (including mTLS between services).
 This capability is particularly useful when deploying Ambassador Edge Stack in so-called hybrid clouds, where applications are deployed on VMs and Kubernetes.
 In this environment, Ambassador Edge Stack can securely route over TLS to any application regardless of where it is deployed.

-## Architecture Overview
+## Architecture overview

 In this architecture, Consul serves as the source of truth for your entire data center, tracking available endpoints, service configuration, and secrets for TLS encryption.
 New applications and services automatically register themselves with Consul using the Consul agent or API.
 When a request is sent through Ambassador Edge Stack, Ambassador Edge Stack sends the request to an endpoint based on the data in Consul.

 ![ambassador-consul](../../images/consul-ambassador.png)

-## Installing Consul
+## Installing consul

 In this guide, you will register a service with Consul and use Ambassador Edge Stack to dynamically route requests to that service based on Consul's service discovery data.
-If you already have Ambassador Edge Stack installed, you will just need to configure the `ConsulResolver` in the [Configuring Ambassador section](#configuring-ambassador).
+If you already have Ambassador Edge Stack installed, you will just need to configure the ConsulResolver in the [Configuring Ambassador section](#configuring-ambassador).

-1. First, Install and configure Consul.
+1. First, install and configure Consul.
 We will provide the Consul installation values and commands below for all platforms.
 Make sure to check the Consul documentation for any setup steps specific to your platform before installing.
 Consul can be deployed anywhere in your data center.
 Below you can find setup guides for some of the more popular Kubernetes platforms.

    - [Microsoft Azure Kubernetes Service (AKS)](https://learn.hashicorp.com/tutorials/consul/kubernetes-aks-azure?utm_source=consul.io&utm_medium=docs)
    - [Amazon Elastic Kubernetes Service (EKS)](https://learn.hashicorp.com/tutorials/consul/kubernetes-eks-aws?utm_source=consul.io&utm_medium=docs)